H2Sxxa/Scala3Std/README.md

 ### 1.12.2+

-Use [Kotori316/SLP](https://github.com/Kotori316/SLP) as your dependencies
+Use [Kotori316/SLP](https://github.com/Kotori316/SLP) to your dependencies

 ## How it works?